 The Caryatids are the sculpted female columns that are holding up the structure.
 Their use was fairly common in the ancient times, including here at the Acropolis.
 Originally, there were six statues until one Lord Elgin removed one and brought it to the British Museum.
 The remaining five are at the Acropolis Museum, where they sit on a spacial platform that allows viewers to see them in more details.
 There is one empty spot for the one that was taken to London.

 What you see at the Acropolis are plaster replicas and you wouldn’t know any different unless someone told you.

 For me, seeing the Parthenon was a very similar experience to what visiting the Colosseum and the Roman Forum felt like.
-Pure jaw-drapping awe.
+Pure jaw-dropping awe.
 I’ve seen numerous pictures, documentaries and movies about the Parthenon and I was still blown away by what is left of it.
 When you think about it, you are looking at a place that is well over 2,000 years old.
 Let that sink in.
 Amazing, right?

 The Parthenon was a temple dedicated to the goddess Athena, patron of Athens.
 It was ornately decorated with sculptures and columns in the Doric and Ionic styles, making it the most spectacular Greek temple.
 In addition to the stunning architecture of the building, there was a massive statue of Athena inside.
 Apparently, it was 12 feet tall and made of ivory and gold, around a wooden core.
 I can’t even imagine what standing in front of it would have been like.

-In my previous blog on time travel, I talked about AR/AV technology and the possibilities it could present for seeing places like this, in their original glory.
+In my earlier blog on time travel, I talked about AR/AV technology and the possibilities it could present for seeing places like this, in their original glory.
 I’m pretty sure I would be in tears if that was possible to experience.